arsalan0c/mailsense/README.md

 8. `pip install -r requirements.txt`
 9. Begin: `python3 mail/src/subscriber.py -p projectname -s subscriptionname -t topicname -cp /path/to/gmail_credentials.json -tp token.pickle -mt fastai -ma "{'model_dir':'./mail/sample', 'model_name':'textclassifier.pkl'}"`

-On first run, you will be prmopted to sign in and give the application access to view and modify your email.
+On first run, you will be prompted to sign in and give the application access to view and modify your email.

 ## Scoring
 Sentiment analysis is performed on an email's subject and a snippet of its body.